Robert Gordon University is committed to supporting new and expectant student parents at our university.

 Assistance cannot be given for the payment of tuition fees but other course related costs, accommodation, travel, living costs, etc can be considered.
 Before applying to the fund, students must have taken out their full student loan entitlement.
 All “home” UK students, undergraduate and postgraduate, full-time and part time, are eligible to apply.

+Completed Application forms should be returned to the Student Help Point.
 Please ensure you return all documentary evidence to support your application and a completed Referee's Report to prevent any delay in processing your application.

 Lone Parents’ Grant